 Welcome back to new Clinical Vets

-We look forward to welcoming you back to College for your introductory course the week commencing Monday 25 September.
+We look forward to welcoming you back to College when your introductory course commences on Monday 30 September.

 As the method of study and rhythm of the academic year is somewhat different to the life you have known as an undergraduate at Downing, it is hoped that the following information will outline what you need to know about being a Clinical Veterinary Medicine student here.
-If you have any further questions, please contact the Graduate Admissions Officer.
+If you have any further questions, please contact either the Graduate Admissions Officer or Tutorial Office.

-Please ensure you visit the Tutorial and Admissions Office in your introductory week (from Monday 25 September to Friday 29 September) to register and do the following:
+Please ensure you visit the Tutorial and Admissions Office anytime during opening hours from Monday 30 September onwards to register and do the following:

-- If you have a student loan, you will need to bring either your passport or photo driving licence (GB) as an identity check to initiate your payment.
+- If you have a student loan, you will need to bring either your UK passport or photo driving licence as an identity check to initiate your payment.

 - A new University Card has been ordered as a replacement for your existing card and will be exchanged on production of your old card.